GLOBAL MARKETS-Shares fall for third day on growth worry

 building permits hit their highest level in nearly six years,

-economy to struggle in the second half of the year, while the
+struggle in the second half of the year, as well as those seeing

 "We're willing to concede that for a host of reasons, these